-Reasons to Pull Over: Spend some time fishing in nearby Jackson Lake; take to the trails for horseback riding or hiking; pack a lunch and picnic overlooking the mountains; check out the view from the Mt.
+Reasons to Pull Over: Spend some time fishing in nearby Jackson Lake; take to the trails for horseback riding or hiking; pack a lunch and have a picnic overlooking the mountains; check out the view from the Mt.
 Wilson Observatory.

 The Vehicle: Land Rover.
 Ready for any type of terrain.

 The Story: This scenic drive through the wilderness takes you from the Sonora Desert to the snow-capped mountains of the San Bernardino National Forest in about an hour, offering an impressive variety of wildlife and ecosystems en route.
 Along the way, desert palms gradually give way to quaint forest lakes, which in turn give way to the rocky peaks of the San Jacinto and Santa Rosa Mountains.
-You’ll also be treated to fabulous, sweeping views of the nearby San Jacinto Wilderness area to the east and mountain and canyon views to the north and west.
+You’ll also be treated to fabulous, sweeping views of the nearby San Jacinto Wilderness area to the east, and mountain and canyon views to the north and west.

 Reasons to Pull Over: Learn about early Native American culture at Cahuilla Tewanet Overlook; fish for trout in Lake Hemet; grab a bite in the picturesque mountain village of Idyllwild.